-Lenz's law is the key second law that describes electromagnetic induction.
-It doesn't describe the magnitude, but rather the direction of the current, stating that the current will always oppose the flux that produced it.
-It is incorporated into the Faraday's law with a minus sign:
+Lenz's law is the fundamental second law that describes electromagnetic induction.
+It doesn't define the magnitude but rather the direction of the current, stating that the current will always oppose the flux that produced it.
+It is incorporated into Faraday's law with a minus sign:

-If you try to induce the electromotive force in a coil with multiple turns, you can also multiply this value by the number of turns to account for the number of turns N:
+If you try to induce the electromotive force in a coil with multiple turns, you can also multiply this value by the number of turns to account for the number of turns :

 This is the formula used by our Faraday's law calculator.